jlevy/lft/lft.md

 Product-thinking people often find these arguments confusing or distracting.

-But it's because they are not about product engineering.
+But it’s because they are not about product engineering.
 They are about infrastructure engineering: they are arguments about *what infrastructure will lead to future sustained velocity for other engineers*.